vostok/hercules/hercules-gate/README.md

 ### Send Async

-**Description:** The method for asynchronously sending event to Apache Kafka.
+**Description:** The method to asynchronously send event to Apache Kafka.

 **Method:** `POST`